 Officers in the RAFAC can be found at the rank of Pilot Officer, Flying Officer and Flight Lieutenant, with Officers at Wing and Region level also holding the ranks of Squadron Leader, Wing Commander and Group Captain.
 Officers can undertake all roles in the RAFAC (with the exception of leading drill) and many will be in charge of a squadron.

-Officers are expected to be good leaders, and whether you’re on a squadron, an Officer attending a camp or a member of Wing staff, you’ll be expected to contribute to decision making, have a good knowledge of RAFAC policy and have good leadership attributes.
+Officers are expected to be good leaders, and whether you’re on a squadron, an Officer attending a camp, or a member of Wing staff, you’ll be expected to contribute to decision making, have a good knowledge of RAFAC policies and have good leadership attributes.
 It may sound scary, but don’t worry – the work of an Officer is incredibly important, and if the role is right for you then you will excel in all of these factors.

 Click here to read Flt Lt Aldridge’s testimony about what it’s like to be an Officer in the RAFAC.